It is common practice that if something goes wrong anywhere, it is hard to find anybody responsible.

 - Informed: It is that who should be informed or reported for the outcome of project tasks.
 Up-to-date information to be delivered to that person will help flood the email inbox from irrelevant parties.
 This place usually for managers or executives who require oversight for a project’s performance.
-This individual (s) is the one who, too, is informed after a decision/action is taken.
+This individual (s) is the one who is informed after a decision/action is taken.

 When everyone on the same page knows what expectations are from him/her, it is clear for him/her to get the job done on time, within budget, and up to quality.

 A RACI Matrix helps to resolve;